Necklace (Lei Niho Palaoa)

 Note: This type of ornament is Hawaiian, not Tahitian and is worn by people of royal rank.

-Condition: Hair is brittle.
-Hook-shaped pendant is nicked on edges.
-Ends of cord are fraying.
+Condition: Good; hair is brittle, hook-shaped pendant is nicked on edges, ends of cord are fraying

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome